 Consider a hookup

-How do single moms find happiness?
+How do single moms overcome loneliness and find happiness?

 And if you’re ready to start looking for love again, we recommend joining eharmony, one of the top dating sites for connecting singles who want meaningful partnership.
 We recommend eharmony because:

 - Free basic plan

 - One of the largest dating apps of its kind (responsible for more than 2 million love connections)

 - Only major dating app devoted specifically to serious partnership